bl-sdk/PythonSDK/README.md

 3. If you have installed an older version of the SDK, delete the old files.
 This includes `Win32\Plugins\PythonSDK.dll`

+### Linux (SteamPlay/Proton and Wine)

+PythonSDK does not yet work natively on Linux, but it seems to work well under SteamPlay/Proton and Wine.
+To load properly, though, Wine needs to be told to allow `ddraw.dll` overrides.
+Set the game's launch options (via `Properties -> General`) to `WINEDLLOVERRIDES="ddraw=n,b" %command%`

+Note that using `WINEDLLOVERRIDES` for `ddraw` isn't supported by the Wine developers, so if you experience problems with the game while using this method, please don't ask the WineHQ team for assistance.

 ## Usage

 `py <python code>` runs arbitrary python code.